MrMonsh/Auto-Splitters/Pepsiman/documentation.md

 + 43: Loading the third level of the each act (used to detect loading for Load Remover and to auto-split second level)
 + 44: A fat man cutscene

+### LostControlOfPepsiman
-LostControlOfPepsiman tells us exactly when we lose control of Pepsiman, whether it's during the end of a level or during the initial cutscene of a level
+This address tells us exactly when we lose control of Pepsiman, whether it's during the end of a level or during the initial cutscene of a level
-0 means we're currently in control of Pepsiman, 1 means we're not in control.
++ Value 0 means we're currently in control of Pepsiman, 1 means we're not in control.

+### ScoreBoardIsPresent
-ScoreBoardIsPresent tells us exactly when the Score Board at the end of each level is present on the screen 0 means it's not present, 1 means it's present.
+This address tells us exactly when the Score Board at the end of each level is present on the screen
++ Value 0 means it's not present, 1 means it's present.

+### EndOfThirdLevel
-EndOfThirdLevel tells us exactly when we stop controlling Pepsiman at the end of the third level of each act, given that GameState doesn't pick up on this
+This address tells us exactly when we stop controlling Pepsiman at the end of the third level of each act, given that GameState doesn't pick up on this

 EndOfThirdLevel Values:
 + 24480: Lost control of Pepsiman (due to reaching the end of the level)
 + 67817236: Currently playing the level, paused or at the main menu